For important information pertaining to Dual Enrollment dates and deadlines, visit https://www.pasco.k12.fl.us/oll/page/dual-enrollment.

 - CLT: Sum of Verbal Reasoning/Grammar Sections-38, Math-16*

-Note: Once students start taking DE courses, they cannot let their PHSC GPA go below a 2.0000.
-If a student’s high school unweighted GPA goes below a 3.0000, or their PHSC GPA goes below a 2.0000, they are no longer eligible to take DE courses.
+Note: Once students start taking DE courses, they cannot let their Pasco Hernando State College (PHSC) GPA fall below a 2.0000 and their high school GPA fall below a 3.000.
+If a student’s high school unweighted GPA goes below a 3.0000 or their PHSC GPA goes below a 2.0000, they are no longer eligible to take DE courses.

 Frequently Asked Questions